Legal vs. Illegal Dispensaries: What to Look For

 - Goods must leave the licensed retail premises in opaque packaging

-- Packaging is child resistant, resealable and tamper-evident
+- The packaging is child-resistant, resealable and tamper-evident

-- Sale of expired cannabis goods is prohibited
+- The sale of expired cannabis goods is prohibited

 - Only allowed to operate between 6:00 a.m. and 10:00 p.m.